ma-nadeau/MyShell/README.md

 ## Comments on deliverable
 - Implementation uses the starter code provided for A1
 - For A2, the implementation doesn't use the A1 proposed solutions (we are reusing our A1 deliverable)
+- For A3, the implementation doesn't use the A2 proposed solutions (we are reausing our A2 deliverable)